zonca/italianschoolsd-website/site/content/_index.md

       text: "Italian group and private classes in-person in Kearny Mesa and online for all levels of proficiency, we also organize custom classes for groups or businesses.
 We focus on a conversation-first approach with highly interactive classes, highlight cultural aspects of life and tourism in Italy, and include insights into the history and geography of Italy."
       link: /adults
     - image: img/italian-learners-classes.svg
-      title: "Italian for kids TK-6th grade"
+      title: "Italian for homeschoolers in the morning"
-      text: "2-hour-a-week year-long program in-person at our school in Kearny Mesa, Wednesdays 4-6pm for novice or beginner students and Thursdays 4-6pm for kids with previous knowledge of the language."
+      text: "We offer a morning program dedicated to Homeschoolers, starting in January 2025.
+The program is available through the Pacific Coast Academy (PCA) and Dimensions programs, as well as directly through the Italian school of San Diego.
+We also offer private Italian classes."
-      link: /classes
+      link: /homeschool
 products2:
     - image: /img/italian-school-classes.svg
       title: "Accredited Italian for 6-12th graders"